 In the NTG surveys administered to REEP customers, Navigant also asked whether or not the customer had taken any additional energy saving actions after participating in the Duquesne Light program.
 If the respondent had made additional energy efficiency improvements as a result of the program, these would be spillover savings.
 Navigant asked these questions of respondents who participated in both the REEP Rebate and Kit program components.
-Navigant based the methodology for estimating spillover savings on the approach outlined by the SWE Guidance Memorandum GM-025.9 The spillover savings for each program participant are determined by assessing the type and number of spillover measures installed, the energy savings associated with each measure, and the influence of the program on the participants decision to take these additional energy savings actions.
+Navigant based the methodology for estimating spillover savings on the approach outlined by the SWE Guidance Memorandum GM-025.
+The spillover savings for each program participant are determined by assessing the type and number of spillover measures installed, the energy savings associated with each measure, and the influence of the program on the participants decision to take these additional energy savings actions.
 Navigant sourced measure savings amounts from Duquesne Light's PY7 tracking data (PMRS) that references deemed savings values from the 2015 Pennsylvania TRM.
-Generally, savings for a given spillover action rely on either a specific 2015 TRM value or the average of the reported savings for a given measure group within the tracking data in order to represent the mix of equipment installed in PY7.
+Generally, savings for a given measure group within the tracking data in order to represent the mix of equipment installed in PY7.
 For example, central air conditioner installations reference the average savings for the range of SEER levels installed through the REEP Rebate program.